Hulme Lease Extension - Free Consultation

 We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder.

-Irrespective of whether you are a tenant or a freeholder in Hulme,the lease extension solicitors that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Hulme valuers.
+Irrespective of whether you are a tenant or a freeholder in Hulme,the lease extension experts that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Hulme valuers.

 Hulme Lease Extension Example Cases:

-Katherine, Hulme, Greater Manchester,
+Alexander, Hulme, Greater Manchester

 Hulme case: